 There’s another great option: 10Web.
 The team has come up with a solution that gives you WordPress hosting, website builder, premium plugins and a bunch of other services all in a bundle.
 All you have to buy is a domain name and a subscription to 10Web.
-The annual plans range from $240 to $2040, making 10Web the best solution for a small business.
+The annual plans start from $120/year and go even cheaper if you have multiple websites, making 10Web the best solution for a small business.

 So this is pretty much it with your most basic spendings for inbound.
 Now let’s get to the outbound part.

 Outbound marketing is the part where you’re not afraid to be a little bit pushy.
 So you reach out to your potential customers and try to make them interested in your product and service.

 Of course, it works much better when you combine your inbound and outbound efforts.